javier13javier/LoE-PrivateServer/README.md

 The official release is for Windows (x86 and x64).
 The server should work on Linux and Mac too, but you'll need to compile it yourself.<br/>
 <h5><b><a href="https://github.com/tux3/LoE-PrivateServer/releases">Downloads</a></b></h5>

+WARNING: As of 2015, the Private Server is not maintained anymore.
+It will probably not work with new versions of LoE.

 <h3>How to compile</h3>
 - Download <a href="https://qt-project.org/downloads">Qt 5.2.0 or later</a>
 - Download the <a href="https://github.com/tux3/LoE-PrivateServer/archive/master.zip">latest Private Server source snapshot</a>